WeblateOrg/weblate/docs/admin/access.rst

 `Permission`
     Individual permissions defined by Weblate.
-Permissions can not be assigned to single users.
+Permissions can not be assigned to individual users.
 This can only be done through assignment of roles.
 `Role`
     A Role defines a set of permissions.
 This allows reuse of these sets in several places, easing administration.